rulas/spf13-vim/README.markdown

 On Windows and \*nix [Git] and [Curl] are required.
 Also, if you haven't already, you'll need to install [Vim].

+### Installing spf13-vim on Windows

+The easiest way is to download and run the spf13-vim-windows-install.cmd file.
+Remember to run this file in **Administrator Mode** if you want the symlinks to be created successfully.
+Check next section in dependencies are not met.

 ### Installing dependencies

 #### Install [msysgit]